 Calculus Lifesaver: A Free Online Course from Princeton

 It’s rare that we get to cover math here.
 So here it goes: Adrian Banner, a lecturer at Princeton, has put together a lecture series (in video) that will help you master calculus, a subject that has traditionally frustrated many students.
-The 24 lectures (available on iTunes) were originally presented as review sessions for Princeton introductory calculus courses offered in 2006, and each session runs about two hours.
+The 24 lectures (find them on Vimeo) were originally presented as review sessions for Princeton introductory calculus courses offered in 2006, and each session runs about two hours.
 It’s worth noting that Banner has used the lectures to develop a handy book, The Calculus Lifesaver: All the Tools You Need to Excel at Calculus.
-To find this course (and many others like it), look in the Math section of our collection of 400 Free Online Courses.
+To find this course (and many others like it), look in the Math section of our collection of 1500 Free Online Courses.
 Here you will also find Calculus Revisited: Single Variable Calculus, a vintage introductory course filmed by MIT in 1970.
 Consider it a classic…

 Related Content: